iterationmusic/iterationmusic.github.io/index.md

 ---

 The author believe that no license is necessary to be used for release freedom of these works, as there should be none of any label over any free work.
-However when someone attempted to copyright these works against people and stopping other from using them, all you gotta do is shove a rifle muzzle down their throat and pull the trigger.
-Make sure to double tap it.

-But to be safe so you do not waste a bullet on some compost, tell them that these works are **Public Domain CC0** or **GNU AFFERO GENERAL PUBLIC LICENSE 3.0** and they are the most free licenses one could think of.
+These works are **Public Domain CC0** or **GNU AFFERO GENERAL PUBLIC LICENSE 3.0** and they are the most free licenses one could think of.
 Free as freedom, not free beer, of course, if you know that FLOSS motto.

 ---